New GOP Car Loan Tax Deduction: Which Vehicles and Buyers Qualify

 Buying a car: Bottom line

-Even if the proposed car loan tax deduction becomes law, car buyers shouldn’t lose sight of the bigger financial picture.
+Even with the car loan tax deduction, car buyers shouldn’t lose sight of the bigger financial picture.

 The price of the car, interest rates, insurance, upkeep, and any new fees all add up quickly.
 It’s also important to keep tabs on your credit score, since that can make a big difference in what you pay over the life of your loan.